 ANEW offers need based training programs in various areas, after a feasibility study involving the number of beneficiaries and the employability rates on completion of the course.
 The courses are of short duration, considering the economical background of the students, so that they are financially independent as quickly as possible.
 ANEW also conducts alumni meets with past students and employer meets with the employers of ANEW trainees to discuss various issues.
 Graduation day is celebrated by the entire team at ANEW to appreciate the motivation and hard effort put in by the students.
 Successful alumni students and path breakers in the society are invited to provide inspiration to the graduating trainees.
 International women’s day is another important day observed at ANEW, with activities for the students to participate and enjoy.

-The average salary of a nursing assistant ranges from Rs.5000 to Rs.7000/month
+The average salary of a nursing assistant ranges from Rs.7000 to Rs.9000/month

-Contrary to the doubts and concerns raised by the well wishers, about the success of this program, given the background of the students, this course has been consistently providing well paid jobs and also provides an opportunity for the trainees to grow further in their career.
+The Basic IT program and Tally are partially funded by our funding partner Give india Foundation and certified by the NIIT Foundation.
+The IT skills course has been consistently providing well paid jobs and provides an opportunity for the trainees to grow further in their career.

 ANEW lived up to the belief in "non traditional" employment, by pioneering a course in driving for the students who had the aptitude and dream to take control of their lives, by staying behind the wheels.
 This course has been the pride of ANEW.

-On selection, the women are sent to IRT/Maruti Foundation to train and procure license.
+On selection, the women are sent to Venkateshwara driving school to train and procure license.
 Subsequently, they train at ANEW using the donated car/auto to gain confidence.
 The trainees are then certified by AASI.
+They are further provided hands on training at Savera Hotel, Cookie Man and Banyan to handle variety of vehicles.

 This program aims at training young women who have completed middle school education, to be chauffeurs/valets/commercial drivers.